skip navigation

 What if I am interested in coaching a team?

-Please click on the Registration 2024 button on the homepage of the SRVGAL website to fill out a coach application.
+Please click on the Registration 2025 button on the homepage of the SRVGAL website to fill out a coach application.
 All applicants will be contacted by the appropriate age group coordinator to have a phone interview.
 All persons selected for coaching assignments will be required to provide personal information and permission to SRVGAL to run a comprehensive background check.
-All coaches are required to complete three online training courses (Concussion Safety, & SafeSport), attend the Big Coach meeting on January 17th for Red teams or February 7th for White/Open teams, and attend in-person softball skills training.
-(Specifics on these additional trainings will be provided by the division coordinator during the interview process.)
+All coaches are required to complete two online training courses (Concussion Safety & SafeSport), attend the Big Coach meeting on January 9th for Red/Blue teams or February 5th for White/Open teams, and attend in person softball skills training.
+Coaches U is tentatively scheduled for February 1.
+Specifics about Coaches U and additional trainings will be provided by the division coordinator during the interview process.

 What is SRVGAL’s refund policy?

-In the event you should change your mind and decide that your daughter is not going to play this season you can withdraw and request a refund before 12/18/23 for the Red/Blue divisions.
-The final day for refunds for all other divisions is 1/19/24.
-The only exceptions are: if a senior player is drafted to her local school softball team (for example SRV Wolves or Cal Grizzles), if your family moves out of the area, or if your player is injured before the start of the season and will be unable to play.
+In the event you should change your mind and decide that your daughter is not going to play this season you can withdraw and request a refund before 12/9/24 for the Red/Blue divisions.
+The final day for refunds for all other divisions is 1/14/25.
+The only exceptions are: if a senior player is drafted to her local school softball team (for example SRV Wolves or Cal Grizzles), if your family moves out of the area prior to the season, or your player is injured prior to the start of the season and will be unable to play.
 Refunds will be given to those players.
 A $20 processing fee will be taken from all refunds.
 To request a refund, send an email to our League Administrator at srvgaljantomsic@gmail.com that includes the name of your daughter and the reason for the request.

 What equipment does my daughter need to have?

-The equipment your player should bring to tryouts, practices, and games is as follows:
+Equipment your player should bring to tryouts, practices and games is as follows:

-• Softball Batting Helmet – Must be NOCSAE Certified and include a face mask.
-Click here for an example picture.
+● Softball Batting Helmet – Must be NOCSAE Certified and include a face mask.
+Click here an example picture.

-SRVGAL has some equipment (Bats, Helmets, Fielder's Masks, Catcher's Gear) to loan to individual players.
+SRVGAL has some equipment (Bats, Helmets, Fielders Masks, Catchers Gear) to loan individual players.
 All equipment used, SRVGAL or player provided, must comply with USA Softball regulations.
 Catchers must wear catcher’s helmets; batting helmets are not allowed.

 Does SRVGAL provide uniforms?